Judge Rules “Happy Birthday To You” Now In Public Domain

 Daniel Schacht and Andrew MacKay of Donahue Fitzgerald bring their experience in copyright and music law to the case.
 This is one of many high-profile intellectual property lawsuits that Donahue Fitzgerald has brought on behalf of content creators.
 Lead counsel for the plaintiffs is the law firm of Wolf Haldenstein Adler Freeman & Herz LLP, with Mark Rifkin and Betsy Manifold handling the case.
 Wolf Haldenstein brings their experience as one of the most prominent class action firms in the world to this case.
 Randall Newman is a solo practitioner who handles entertainment, social media, and class action litigation.
 Randy has done extensive factual research in the case, including into the chain of title of the copyright registrations.
 Also involved in the case on behalf of the plaintiffs are Marc Godino and Kara Wolke of Glancy Prongay & Murray LLP.

 About Donahue Fitzgerald LLP

-Donahue Fitzgerald LLP is a full-service law firm with more than fifty attorneys in three Bay Area offices located in Oakland, Walnut Creek, and Marin.
+Donahue Fitzgerald LLP is a full-service law firm with more than fifty attorneys in the Bay Area.
 Donahue Fitzgerald provides legal advice and representation in all aspects of business and corporate law, employment, intellectual property, real estate and construction, franchise, and tax, as well as trusts and estates and litigation.
 The firm was founded in 2014 with the merger of two of California’s oldest and venerable law firms, Donahue Gallagher Woods LLP and Fitzgerald Abbott & Beardsley LLP.

 For interviews and media contacts, email@example.com, 510-928-1410